IRIS Damavand (77): Service history

 Damavand, previously known as Velayat, was launched in March 2013 in the Caspian Sea near the northern port city of Bandar-Anzali.
 Damavand tested its engines and performed a SAT test in the Caspian Sea from 16 to 17 July 2014.
 Damavand officially joined the Navy on 9 March 2015.

-On 10 January 2018 Damavand was based out of Bandar-Anzali on the Caspian Sea.
+On 10 January 2018 Damavand, then based out of Bandar-Anzali on the Caspian Sea was reported to have ran aground.
 It is believed probable that the incident was the result of navigational error, affected by a strong storm in the area which creating high wave heights and low visibility in the area.
 During the incident six members of the ship's crew fell overboard.
 Four of those crew members were later rescued, two are currently considered missing by media sources.
 The Iranian Navy declined to confirm the reporting.
 There has been little information released in reference to the cause of the grounding, with exception to statements of wave height and visibility caused by the storm at the time of the grounding.

 A video circulated in the Iranian media shows Damavand had fully sunk in the Caspian Sea a couple of weeks after it suffered damages during the stormy weather of Anzali Port.
 This will possibly result in the ship being struck from the active commission list of Moudge-class frigates.

 On 5 August 2019, Rear Admiral Hossein Khanzadi, Commander of the Islamic Republic of Iran Navy, was quoted (by Jane's Defence Weekly) as saying, "The destroyer has been fully revived and this has been done in 18 months."
 The admiral also said that the ship would be returned to service before the end of the current year (of the Iranian calendar; 19 March 2020).
 However, the hull of a similar ship has been seen in satellite images, being built at the Caspian Sea port of Bandar-e Anzali.